syedahmedali09/deep-learning_Assingment_AIC_034647/README.md

   ##### Third: Gradient Descent with Nesterov Momentum

   ### .5 Adagrad:
   ###### Adagrad is an optimizer with parameter-specific learning rates, which are adapted relative to how frequently a parameter gets updated during training.
 The more updates a parameter receives, the smaller the updates.

+ ### .6 Adadelta :
+ ###### Adadelta is a more robust extension of Adagrad that adapts learning rates based on a moving window of gradient updates, instead of accumulating all past gradients.
+This way, Adadelta continues learning even when many updates have been done

+ ### .7 RMSProp:
+ ###### Maintain a moving (discounted) average of the square of gradients.Divide the gradient by the root of this average.This implementation of RMSprop uses plain momentum, not Nesterov momentum.The centered version additionally maintains a moving average of the gradients, and uses that average to estimate the variance.

+### .8 Adam:
+###### Implements the Adam optimization algorithm.
+Adam is a stochastic gradient descent method that computes individual adaptive learning rates for different parameters from estimates of first- and second-order moments of the gradients.

+### 9. Adamax:
+###### Optimizer that implements the Adamax algorithm.
+It is a variant of Adam based on the infinity norm.
+Default parameters follow those provided in the paper.
+Adamax is sometimes superior to adam, specially in models with embeddings.